CHINA'S RIDICULOUS RICH VILLAGE

-Huaxi, a town of two thousand people, is know as China's richest village.
+Huaxi is known as China's richest village.
 Those inside the gates have villas, cars and glamour.
 Outside, life's harder.

-The two thousand residents of the original Huaxi are the insiders.
+‘Inside’, that’s the two thousand residents of the original Huaxi.
 Their town core is fenced off from the expansions on the outside.
 Guards stand at each entrance.
 These insiders have the luck to live in China's richest village.
 Each family owns at least one villa and drives around in expensive sedans.

-The outsiders are the 35 thousand people who live within the administrative borders of Huaxi but who do not share in the town's wealth.
-Twenty thousand of them are migrants from other parts of the country who are now working in the factories of Huaxi.
+‘Outside’, that’s the 35 thousand people who live within the administrative borders of Huaxi but are not allowed to share in the town's wealth.
+Twenty thousand of them are migrants from other parts of the country, now working in the factories of Huaxi.
 The other 15 thousand are original residents of the towns in the area which have been incorporated by the affluent Huaxi and have been renamed as Huaxi 2, Huaxi 3 and Huaxi 4.

 Zhou Li (34) gets out of her white Audi Q5 2 liter, straightens her hip Dolce & Gabbana sunglasses and takes a moment to think.
 Then the local Communist Party official starts to talk.

-,,Yes, in Huaxi we also have to deal with an income gap just like the rest of China.
-Only here it is not a gap between rich and poor, but between just wealthy and super wealthy.''
+“Yes, in Huaxi we also have to deal with an income gap, just like in the rest of China.
+Only here it is not a gap between rich and poor, but between normal wealthy and super wealthy.”

-Zhou is referring solely to the people living on the inside of the village fence. ,,The spirit of Huaxi is one of collectivism'', she digs up a line from her memory. ,,We share the wealth of the village among ourselves.''
+Zhou is referring solely to the people living on the inside of the village fence.
+Those are the only ones she has to concern herself with.
+“The spirit of Huaxi is one of collectivism,” she digs up a Party line from memory.
+“We share the wealth of the village among ourselves.”

-And there's a lot to go around.
-Wu Renbao (85), the former Huaxi Party Secretary, founded the town's first factory in 1964.
-He made each villager a shareholder in the factory, which produced tools.
+And there's a lot to share, thanks to Wu Renbao.
+In 1964 this late Huaxi Party Secretary founded the town's first enterprise: a tool factory.
+He made each villager a shareholder.

-The local government then divided the factory's profits.
-A small part of it was given out in cash, the rest was spent on free goods for the villagers.
-Each family was provided with free homes and food throughout the year.
+The local government then started to divide the factory's profits.
+A small part of given out in cash.
+Most was spent on free goods for the villager-shareholders.
+This way, each family was provided with free homes and food throughout the year.

 That system is still in place today, only on a larger scale.
-Currently the Huaxi Group owns sixty companies, ranging from steel factories to financial institutions.
+Currently the Huaxi Group, owned by the villagers, runs sixty companies, ranging from steel factories to financial institutions.
 Last year, these companies had a combined revenue of 55 billion yuan.
 Total profits added up to five billion yuan.

 It appears the town has trouble figuring out what to do with all that money.
 After all, all the insider residents have already been provided with villa's and cars, free education and health care and good pensions.

-The building opened last year: a monument to Huaxi's wealth that can be seen from far away.
+The building stands as a monument to Huaxi's wealth that can be seen from far away.
 And just in case someone still wonders how rich Huaxi is after seeing the skyscraper, there is a solid gold statue of a bull on the sixtieth floor of the tower.

-Zhouling Du (60) works in the garden in front of her villa. ,,The home next door is also ours'', she makes sure to point out. ,,We paid five million yuan for it.
-Cash.''
+Zhouling Du (60) works in the garden in front of her villa.
+“The home next door is also ours,” she makes sure to point out, even though no one asked.
+“We paid five million yuan for it.
+Cash.”

 She walks over to a tree on the lawn.
-Not to show how pretty it is, but to report how much it cost. ,,Thirty thousand yuan!''
+Not to show how pretty it is, but to point out how much it cost.
+“Thirty thousand yuan,” she exclaims, again without anyone asking.

 Money is what matters for everyone and everything in Huaxi.
-Wu's son, current Party Secretary Wu Xie En, tells proudly of the contest he organized.
-If anyone from anywhere in the world could show him a better town than Huaxi, he would award that person with ten million US dollars.
+Wu's son, current Party Secretary Wu Xie En, tells proudly of the contest he put together.
+He will hand over ten million US dollars to anyone who can show him a town anywhere in the world that is better than Huaxi.

 Down the road from Zhouling lives 72-year old Sun Weihua.
 He used to work as a clerk in the municipal archives and can now afford to live in a villa.
 He sits smiling on the big leather couch in the big bright living room of his home.
-Behind him stands a classic phone with golden sides.
-In front of him, attached to the wall, a flatscreen tv that due to its enormous size cannot be missed.
+Behind him sits a classic phone with gold plated sides.
+In front of him, attached to the wall, a flatscreen tv the size of, well, the wall.

 It takes only a few minutes drive to get outside the gated community that is the core of Huaxi village.
-Here the bubble of socialism Huaxi style is quick to burst.
+Here, the bubble of Wu’s ‘socialism Huaxi style’ is quick to burst.
 Past the steel pipe factory and not far from the power plant, Liu Jing Guo (46) stands on the side of a dusty road.

 He lights up a cigarette.
-Liu is, in the vocabulary of the Party Secretary, one of the outsiders.
+Liu is no Huaxi Insider.
+He’s one of the outsiders.
 He was born outside the gate, so he doesn't share in the collective wealth of the town.

 Over the last few months, the outsiders have voiced their grievances about the lack of improvements in their lives as employees of the Huaxi Group.
 They tried to take to the streets, but each time the authorities stopped them.

-Another frustration of the outsiders is the meager compensation which Huaxi pays to the farmers who have to give up their land for construction of new factories and villas.
+Another frustration of the outsiders is the meager compensation the town pays the farmers who have to give up their land for construction of new factories and villas.

 Fear of arrest keeps most of the outsiders from saying anything bad.
 Like the grandma who sits in front of a shabby house with her granddaughter.
 She came to Huaxi from the northern province of Hebei with her son and his wife, who both work at the steel factory.
 Grandma watches their daughter.